-The funding of works summarised above have not yet been included in our Transport Asset Management Plan or Long Term Financial Plan and will require consideration and approval through the annual budget process for the works to progress.
+The funding of works summarised above have not yet been included in Council's Transport Asset Management Plan or Long Term Financial Plan and will require consideration and approval through the annual budget process for the works to progress.
+The staging of works may vary depending on the availability of external funding for various elements.